 Early Life

 Daniel Marc Snyder was born on November 23, 1964, in Silver Spring, Maryland.
-Raised in a Jewish household, his father was a freelance writer.
-He attended Hillandale Elementary School and, at age 12, moved to England to attend a private school.
-Returning to the U.S., he lived in Queens, New York, with his grandmother before moving back to Maryland to attend Charles W. Woodward High School.
+He had a Jewish upbringing and his father was a freelance writer.
+At the age of 12, Snyder moved to England and then lived with his grandmother in New York City before returning to Maryland.

 Rise to Success

 Snyder's entrepreneurial journey began early.
-At 20, he was already running a business leasing jets to college students.
-In 1989, he co-founded Snyder Communications with his sister, which became an advertising agency.
-The company focused on targeted advertising and expanded rapidly through acquisitions.
-Snyder became the youngest CEO of a New York Stock Exchange-listed company at 32.
-In 2000, he sold Snyder Communications to Havas for $2.1 billion.
-In 1999, Snyder purchased the Washington Commanders for $800 million.
+At the age of 20, he was leasing jets to college students.
+In 1989, he co-founded Snyder Communications, an advertising company, with his sister.
+The company focused on wallboards in doctors' offices and colleges.
+By 1996, Snyder became the youngest CEO of a company listed on the New York Stock Exchange.
+Snyder Communications was sold to Havas in 2000 for over $2 billion.

 Key Business Strategies